SparkPost/support-docs/articles/reporting/metrics-definitions.md

 **Bounce Rate**

 The percentage of messages that bounce except admin bounces.
-Calculated by *(number of bounces - admin bounces ) / number of messages sent*
+Calculated by *number of bounces / number of messages sent*

 **Average Delivery Message Size**